 Precedence

 The Mayor shall have precedence over all persons within the borough except in the presence of His Majesty The King or a Representative of His Majesty.
 Accordingly, the place reserved for the Mayor should be on the immediate right of the Chair or other person presiding.
-The Consort (or Mayoress) should be seated on the immediate right of the Mayor or on the left of the Chair or person presiding.
+The Mayoress should be seated on the immediate right of the Mayor or on the left of the Chair or person presiding.

 The Mayoral Charity Appeal